 \subsection{Funding}

-This work was supported by the National Research Foundation of Korea [grant number NRF 2020R1A2C1A01009881 and RS-2023-00217705; Basic Science Research Program awarded to IHJ].
+We thank the editor, associate editor, and reviewers for their constructive comments.
+This work was supported by the National Research Foundation of Korea [grant number NRF-2020R1A2C1A01009881, NRF-2021S1A3A2A03088949, RS-2023-00217705, and RS-2024-00333701; Basic Science Research Program awarded to IHJ] and Yonsei University Research Graph of 2024 [awarded to IHJ].
 Correspondence should be addressed to Ick Hoon Jin, Department of Applied Statistics, Department of Statistics and Data Science, Yonsei University, Seoul, Republic of Korea.
 E-Mail: ijin@yonsei.ac.kr.